funcra/vg-mirror/README.md

 1. The GitHub Actions workflow runs every 2 hours (JST)
 2. Downloads the latest servers.csv from VPN Gate's API
-3. Maintains rolling history of last 10 versions with datetime stamps (servers-YYYYMMDD-HHMM.csv)
+3. Maintains rolling history of latest 10 CSV files total (1 current + 9 historical with datetime stamps)
 4. Always commits new data since VPN Gate returns different data each time
 5. Generates API metadata for easy programmatic access
 6. The workflow can also be triggered manually